microsoft/qsharp-language/Approved/implicitly-scoped-qubit-allocation.md

 }
 ```

+Allocating multiple qubits requires either a single `using` statement with tuple destructuring, or multiple nested `using` statements.
+Tuple destructuring is hard to read when many variables are declared or when the qubit initializer expression is long.
+It is hard to tell which tuple item corresponds to which variable name.

-Example 3a: Many qubits allocated with a separate `using` block for each variable.
+**Example 3a:** Many qubits allocated with a separate `using` block for each variable.

 ```qsharp
 operation NestedBlocks(n : Int) : Result {